Govind Ramnath Kare College of Law: Controversies

+In July 2013, the canteen serving the college was shut down by the Directorate of Food and Drugs, Government of Goa citing unhealthy cooking facilities.

 In 2016, the Goa University imposed a penalty on the college, thereby permitting to admit only 38 students in the LL.B Course, as the college had admitted 82 students in 2015, by bypassing the threshold of 60 admissions.
 However, the university later permitted the college to admit 60 students, after the institution admitted its mistake.

+In 2023, the Principal of the College was accused of favouritism in the admission process to benefit his son.
+The Goa University appointed a committee to inquire into the matter.

 Alumni

 Alumni of the Kare College of Law can be seen in many fields including administration and judiciary.
 Notable alumni of the college include: